 - You meet the state's earnings and/or work requirements.
-Only employees who have a minimum amount of recent earnings or work history qualify for benefits; those who have worked very little or been out of the job market for a long time might not be eligible.
-(For more information, see What Are the Earnings Requirements for Unemployment?
+Only employees who have a minimum amount of recent earnings or work history qualify for benefits; those who have worked very little or have been out of the job market for a long time might not be eligible.
+(For more information, see What Are the Earnings Requirements for Unemployment?)

 Your past employer doesn't have the right to "deny" you benefits.
 This decision is up to the state agency, not the employer.
 An employer that wants to fight your claim for benefits must prove to the agency that you don't meet the eligibility requirements.
-For example, the employer might argue that you earned less than you claimed, and so don't meet the state earnings requirements.
+For example, the employer might argue that you earned less than you claimed, and so you don't meet the state earnings requirements.
 Or, an employer might claim that you walked off the job without good cause, rather than being laid off as you claimed in your application for benefits.

 If your former employer contests your claim and contradicts what you put on your application, you should have an opportunity to give your side of the story.
 Typically, the state agency will hold a hearing, in person or by phone, to resolve the issue.